atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 ### `createRoute`, `.lazy`, and `.addChildren`

-The new API is centered around a `TypedRouteBuilder` class, which is instantiated by the `createRoute` function.
+The new API is centered around a `RouteBuilder` class, which is instantiated by the `createRoute` function.

 1.  **`createRoute` function:** This is the public entry point.
 It takes the route's configuration as a single object literal, including its `path`, `getParentRoute`, `data`, `resolve`, `canActivate`, `canActivateChild`, and `component`.
-It returns an instance of the internal `TypedRouteBuilder` class.
+It returns an instance of the internal `RouteBuilder` class.

-2.  **`TypedRouteBuilder` Class:** This class holds the route's configuration and provides fluent methods for adding properties that could not be reliably type-inferred inside the initial object literal, such as lazy-loaded modules and children.
+2.  **`RouteBuilder` Class:** This class holds the route's configuration and provides fluent methods for adding properties that could not be reliably type-inferred inside the initial object literal, such as lazy-loaded modules and children.

 3.  **`.lazy()` method:** This method allows for defining the lazy-loaded parts of the route.
 It takes a loader function that returns a `Promise` for an object containing the `component` and an optional `resolve` object.

-4.  **`.addChildren()` method:** This method takes an array of child `TypedRouteBuilder` instances, allowing for a fully fluent and composable definition of the route hierarchy.
+4.  **`.addChildren()` method:** This method takes an array of child `RouteBuilder` instances, allowing for a fully fluent and composable definition of the route hierarchy.
 A key learning here was the use of a `<const TNewChildren>` generic.
 This signals to TypeScript to treat the input as a read-only tuple, preventing the compiler from hitting a "type instantiation is excessively deep" error on large, complex route trees.

 This hybrid API provides the best of all worlds: a clean, declarative entry point for most properties, and a composable, fluent structure for hierarchical and lazy-loaded routes.